ymz-ncnk/dotmusgo/README.md

 # DotMusGo
-Creates MusGo, which by default puts a "·" at the beginning of the each generated file name.
+Creates MusGo, which by default puts "a__" at the beginning of the each generated file name.
 This way all generated files can be grouped by name.

 # How to use